What to Do

 What to Do if Your Student Is Involved in the Conduct Process

 - While students speak for themselves in the conduct process, they have a right to an advisor, if they so choose.
-With a signed FERPA release, parents, friends or attorneys may accompany the student through the conduct process.
+With a signed FERPA release, parents, friends or attorneys may accompany the student throughout the conduct process.